Chapter 14

 God Loves Us More Than We Can Ever Imagine

-In fact, there is no better testimony of God’s love for us than the fact that He sent His only begotten Son, Jesus Christ, to save us from our sins and grant us eternal life with Him.
+There is no better testimony of God’s love for us than the fact that He sent His only begotten Son, Jesus Christ, to save us from our sins and give us eternal life with Him.

 John 3:16-17